marouenbg/VFFVA/docs/guide/index.md

        nChunk:          Number of reactions in each chunk (Default = 50).
 This is an OpenMP parameter, more information here: https://software.intel.com/en-us/articles/openmp-loop-scheduling
        ex:              0-based indices of reactions to optimize.
 (Default, all reactions)
+       solver:          'cplex' or 'glpk'.
+(Default = 'cplex').
+Selects which compiled binary to use.

    OUTPUTS:
       minFlux:          (n,1) vector of minimal flux values for each reaction.